 Division of Assets and Parenting Decisions

 An annulment declares the marriage void – the same thing as never having existed.
 But that does not settle the problem of co-mingled assets or minor children.
-It is a simple fact that a court cannot declare children or money to be non-existent, the same as the marriage.
+It is a simple fact that a court cannot declare children or money to be non-existent, the same as marriage.

 Florida law on annulment allows a court to make the same type of decisions during an annulment case – as in a divorce case.
-In other words, a judge can decide and implement parenting plans, child support, and can also divide property.
+In other words, a judge can decide and implement parenting plans, and child support, and can also divide property.

 Effect of Annulment on Trusts, or Other Financial Documents